How To Set Up And Use An Android Email Spam Filter

 - Launch the app and connect your mail account.

-- Choose Age, Status, From, Star, or other filters next to the search bar to organize your messages.
+- Choose the Unread, Old Mail, or other filters above the search bar to organize your messages.

 You also get a long list of handy filtering and sorting options that mail providers typically don't include as standard, and Clean Email makes it easier than ever to unsubscribe from newsletters you no longer want, and to block senders you no longer want to hear from.